 For example, a boss who has an extreme need to test her self-confidence may not value nor need encouragement or feedback from others.
 Self-confident people tend to evaluate their performance, mainly on self-evaluation.
 A self-confident boss may find it hard to understand how someone has an intense need for acceptance of others and has minimal self-confidence naturally.
 They may find the employee’s repeated requests for performance feedback as a character flaw or area for professional development.
 Instead of giving the employee the encouragement and positive feedback they need to boost their performance, the self-confident boss might advise the person to increase their own self-confidence and send an unintentional message that the employee is somehow deficient lacking a desired professional trait.
 Motivationally intelligent bosses understand the need to adapt their approach to each individual they serve and find ways for from meaningful connections with other people.

 We need to develop a connection adaptor to plug into relationships with very different people.
 This adaptor has various levels of connectivity, understanding, tolerance, acceptance, respect, and more.
 An empathetic understanding of differences is best understood and developed through developing one’s motivational intelligence using the Science of Motivation®.

 Leaders in the 21st Century must develop and sustain highly effective relationships with others centered on creating significant change.
 To be effective, leaders must be able to relate or connect with others.
 Motivational intelligence holds the key to meaningful connections.

 What could become possible for you as a leader if you can learn to make and maintain excellent connections with those you work with?

-As an executive coach, I can help you use the Science of Motivation® to rapidly increase your motivational intelligence.
+As an executive coach, I can help you use the Science of Motivation® to increase your motivational intelligence rapidly.
 You can quickly learn how to make connections with others and understand how your own empathetic blind spots impact your effectiveness.

 Can we connect and have a conversation about motivation?